 This is one of the most important things I could ever teach you about stock market prices…

-How is a stock price determined?
+How are stock prices determined?
 What causes stocks to go on sale?

 The reason this is so important is because there’s a huge number of people who invest in the stock market, mostly your pension fund managers, mutual fund managers, and insurance fund managers, who have been taught in business school that stocks never go on sale.